Jeanne Calment: Medical follow-up

 At the age of 115, Calment attracted the attention of researchers Jean-Marie Robine and Michel Allard, who collaborated with her attending doctor, Victor Lèbre, to interview her, verify her age and identify factors promoting her longevity.
 According to their year-long analysis, Calment's vision was severely impaired by bilateral cataracts, yet she refused to undergo a routine operation to restore her eyesight; she had a moderately weak heart, a chronic cough, and bouts of rheumatism.
 On the other hand, her digestion was always good, she slept well, and did not have incontinence.
 During the last years, she was 137 cm tall, and weighed 40 kg; she confirmed that she had always been small, and had lost weight in recent years.
 Her eyes were light grey, and her white hair had once been chestnut brown.

-At the age of 118, she was submitted to repeated neurophysiological tests and a CT scan.
+At the age of 118, she was submitted to repeated neuropsychological tests and a CT scan.
 The tests showed that her verbal memory and language fluency were comparable to those of persons with the same level of education in their eighties and nineties.
 Frontal lobe functions were relatively spared from deterioration, and there was no evidence of progressive neurological disorder, depressive symptoms or other functional illness.
 Her cognitive functioning was observed to improve slightly over the six-month period.
 Calment reportedly remained "mentally sharp" until the end of her life.

 Death

-Calment died on 4 August 1997 at around 10:00 a.m. in her nursing home in Arles, France.
+Calment died on 4 August 1997 in a nursing home in Arles, France.
 She was 122 years and 164 days old.
 French media reported that she died of natural causes, though some English-language obituaries did not specify a cause of death.
-The New York Times quoted demographer Jean-Marie Robine as stating that she had been in good health, though almost blind and deaf, as little as a month before her death.
+The New York Times quoted demographer Jean-Marie Robine as stating that she had been in good health, albeit almost blind and deaf, as little as a month before her death.
+At the time of her death, she was also the last verified living person born in the 1870s.